tin2003tin/tagfilterDB/README.md

 Provides tools to visualize data management operations for improved monitoring and analysis.

 **Custom Schema Design:**
-Allows designing data schemas using a specialized language and compiler for tailored data structures and operations.
+Enables the creation of data schemas using a specialized language and compiler for tailored data handling.

-### 3. QueryEngine.
+### 3. QueryEngine

-**Question Processing:**
+**Query Processing:**
-Allows for efficient searching of both geographical and non-spatial data using optimized methods.
+Efficiently processes searches for various data types using optimized techniques.

-**Filtering:**
+**Tag Filtering:**
-Filters data based on range and keywords, and integrates with R-tree and DataManager.
+Supports advanced tagging and filtering based on custom criteria and tags, integrating seamlessly with the R-tree and DataManager.

 **Optimization:**
-Implements query optimization methods like indexing and caching to improve speed.

-**Result Management:**
-Formats and organizes query results, including pagination, sorting, and grouping.

-**Optimization:**
-Includes query optimization techniques such as indexing and caching to enhance performance.
+Employs techniques like indexing and caching to enhance query performance.

 **Result Management:**
 Manages and formats query results with support for pagination, sorting, and grouping.